bavinclint/AirBnB_clone/README.md

 # AirBnB clone

-I know you were waiting for it: it’s here!

 The AirBnB clone project starts now until… the end of the first year.
 The goal of the project is to deploy on your server a simple copy of the AirBnB website.

 You won’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track.